Bayesian estimation of dynamic weights in Gaussian mixture models: Introduction

 Gaussian mixture models (GMM) have been used to solve problems in a wide range of fields, under different scenarios.
 In the context of statistical learning, these models play an important role.
 We can highlight clustering \citep{Saraiva-Milan-2012} and classification \citep{Fernando-et-al-2012} as unsupervised and supervised learning examples.
 For more details and examples, see \cite{HastieTibshiraniFriedman2017}.

-This important role played by GMMs makes them topics of interest of various researchers, who have improved and generalized this class in the context of (homogeneous) hidden Markov models (HMM).
+The important role played by GMMs makes them topics of interest of various researchers, who have improved and generalized this class in the context of (homogeneous) hidden Markov models (HMM).
 Examples range from econometrics \citep{Ryden-Terasvirta-Asbrink-1998} to genetics \citep{Boys-Henderson-2004}.
-Also, \cite{Robert-Ryden-Titterington-2000} made use of reversible jump Markov chain Monte Carlo (RJ-MCMC) to estimate parameters in this class of models.
 In the multivariate case, \cite{Spezia-2010} introduced Gaussian hidden Markov models with unknown number of regimes.
-An interesting reference with wide applicability of GMMs is the book by \cite{Bouguila-Fan-2020}.

-Still in terms of generalization, we can mention the non-homogeneous HMM (NH-HMM), where the transition probabilities are not constant.
-For example, \cite{Raymond-Rich-1997} considered binary probit models to link covariates to the transition probabilities; \cite{Meligkotsidou-Dellaportas-2011} developed a Bayesian forecasting method where the transition probabilities depend on covariates; \cite{Holsclaw-et-al-2017} developed an efficient MCMC sampling scheme by extending the Pólya-Gamma data augmentation to handle NH-HMMs; and \cite{Spezia-2020} proposed an evolutionary Monte Carlo algorithm based on a Bayesian method for stochastic selection of covariates to explain the variation of the transition probabilities.
+Still in terms of generalization, we can mention the non-homogeneous HMM (NHMM), where the transition probabilities are not constant.
+For example, \cite{Raymond-Rich-1997} considered binary probit models to link covariates to the transition probabilities; \cite{Meligkotsidou-Dellaportas-2011} developed a Bayesian forecasting method where the transition probabilities depend on covariates; and \cite{Holsclaw-et-al-2017} developed an efficient MCMC sampling scheme.
+In the spirit of Bayesian non-parametrics, another generalization is the infinite HMM (iHMM), where the HMM is allowed to have a countably infinite number of hidden states \citep{Beal.etal-2002, Teh.etal-2006-JASA}.